-This year we have introduced the Coefficient of human inequality, a new measure of inequality in HDI, calculated as an average inequality across three dimensions.
+A recent measure of inequality in the HDI, the Coefficient of human inequality, is calculated as an average inequality across three dimensions.
 For more details on computation, see Technical notes.